jbock-java/simple-component/README.md

 ### simple-component

 A minimal dependency injector.
-Basically the idea is that you can do (almost) everything dagger does with only three annotations:
+Basically the idea is that you can do (almost) everything dagger does with only three++ annotations:

 1. `@Inject`
 2. `@Qualifier` along with `@Named`